How To Setup SMTP For WordPress Email Delivery

 Step 1: Install and Activate Postman SMTP

 Get started by installing and activating the plugin.
-It’s available for free at the wordpress.org directory, so you can install it directly from your WordPress dashboard.
+It’s free at the wordpress.org directory so you can install it directly from your WordPress dashboard.

 Once it’s activated, get ready to configure it by heading to Settings → Postman SMTP.

 Step 2: Configure Details To Setup SMTP For WordPress Email Delivery

 A nice thing about Postman SMTP is its handy setup wizard.
 All you need to do to launch the wizard is click the button.
 Easy enough, right?